Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsubsection{Throughput}

-The achieved throughput by a QCN corresponds to the number of entangled qubits delivered to each user and the rate at which entanglement is being successfully generated for different users.
-Users may have heterogeneous requirements, thus requiring a different rate of entangled qubits depending on the application \cite{chehimi2021entanglement}.
-The entanglement generation rate and the achieved throughput are closely related to the quantum capabilities of the adopted technologies, and they are a good representative of the performance of QCNs based on quantum physics.
+After the successful generation of entangled pairs of qubits at a certain entanglement generation rate, the achieved throughput by a QCN will correspond to the number of entangled qubits successfully preserved and delivered to each user.
+Users may have heterogeneous requirements, thus requiring a different amount of entangled qubits depending on the application \cite{chehimi2021entanglement}.
+Moreover, the achieved throughput and the entanglement generation rate (i.e., the rate at which an SPS tries to generate entangled qubits) are closely related to the adopted quantum technology.
+As an illustrative example, each technology takes a different time duration between every two entanglement generation attempts, which directly affects the QCN performance.